SKF-82,958

-SKF-82,958 is a synthetic compound of the benzazepine class that acts as a D_{1}/D_{5} receptor full agonist.
+SKF-82,958 is a synthetic compound of the 3-benzazepine family that acts as a dopamine D_{1} and D_{5} receptor full agonist.
 SKF-82,958 and similar D_{1}-like-selective full agonists like SKF-81,297 and 6-Br-APB produce characteristic anorectic effects, hyperactivity and self-administration in animals, with a similar but not identical profile to that of dopaminergic stimulants such as amphetamine.
 SKF-82,958 was also subsequently found to act as an agonist of ERα with negligible activity at ERβ, making it a subtype-selective estrogen.